top of page

 Search

-Fire-Hardening, #LA Fires, (updated Feb.
+Fire-Hardening, Rebuilding #LA Fires, (updated Feb.
 2025)

-California is a state prone to flooding, fires, earthquakes and the coastal areas can receive near hurricane winds.
+California is prone to flooding, fires, earthquakes and the coastal areas can receive near hurricane winds.
 In 2022 alone, the state had over 7,000 wildfires that burned over 360,000 acres and over 700 structures were destroyed.
 But there are ways to protect your home from fire-damage and many of them are now required by the California Building Code if you build within a Fire Zone.

 It has been about a month since the #LAFIRES and although the assessments are still ongoing, it is reported that over 16,000 structures have been damaged or destroyed, with 29 deaths so far.